pymc-devs/pymc-examples/examples/gaussian_processes/GP-Births.myst.md

 ## Acknowledgements

-I would like to thank [Alex Andorra](https://github.com/AlexAndorra) [Bill Engels](https://github.com/bwengals) for their valuable feedback and suggestions during the writing of this notebook.
+I would like to thank [Alex Andorra](https://github.com/AlexAndorra) and [Bill Engels](https://github.com/bwengals) for their valuable feedback and suggestions during the writing of this notebook.

 +++